Qatarking24/xml-to-excel/README.md

 # xml-to-excel
-Convert multiple XML files to Excel files(xls or xlsx).
+Convert multiple XML files to Excel files(XLS or XLSX).

 # How to use